An obstetric ultrasound can provide insight into the baby’s health and growth. We offer both 3D and 4D imaging with results read on site.

 At Valley Perinatal, we offer 3D/4D obstetric ultrasounds along with state-of-the-art ultrasound imaging technology with superior image quality and diagnostic capabilities.
 The services provided with this technology ensure that your needs are met.
 Every examination is completed by an ARDMS certified sonographer, who is fully trained on the latest digital ultrasound technology.
 Your exam is then reviewed by one of our Board Certified physicians.
 The results are promptly shared with you and sent to your physician.

 Advancements in ultrasound technology have required our team to be highly specialized in ultrasound imaging.
 To match the continuous growth of this technology, our providers are supported with continuing education and training.
 Therefore, you can feel confident that you are given the best care possible.

 3D/4D Obstetric Ultrasound

 The 3D/4D obstetric ultrasound uses sound waves to produce pictures of the inside of the body.
 This method is preferred for monitoring pregnancies as it does not use ionizing radiation and has no known harmful effects.
-The ultrasound image is captured in real-time and can show structure and movement.
-This type of procedure is painless and does not require any special preparation by the patient.
+The ultrasound image is captured in real-time, and can show structure and movement.
+This type of procedure is painless and does not require any special preparation.

 Fetal Screening to Exclude Birth Defects – High and Low Risk